waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace.marketplace_resource_update_succeeded

-A notification of a successful resource update
+A notification of a successful resource update.
+The recipients are all the users in the project.

 #### Templates